The Weight of Water (film): Plot

 On the day of the murders, Evan and John depart the island to acquire goods in Portsmouth, after which Anethe reveals to Maren and Karen that she is pregnant.
 At nightfall, Anethe begs for Maren to allow her to sleep in the same bed, out of fear of their isolated situation.
 Karen barges in and interprets the two women in bed together as clear evidence of Maren's hidden bisexuality.
 Karen reveals Maren and Evan's history of incest to Anethe, condemning Maren as a wicked woman unable to control her lust.
 In a fury, Maren strikes Karen with a chair, incapacitating her.
 Anethe attempts to escape, but Maren follows her outside and butchers her with an axe.
 Maren drags Anethe's body inside the house before strangling Karen to death.
 She then flees the scene, hiding in a cove until morning, after which she implicates Wagner as the killer.

 In the present, Rich has begun to flirt openly with Jean, which is noticed by Thomas.
 The tensions are unleashed in the midst of a turbulent storm while all four are aboard the yacht.
 Jean pushes Adaline overboard in a jealous rage while the brothers are both below deck.
 Both Jean and Thomas then plunge into the water, ostensibly to rescue her.
 Adaline is saved, but Thomas drowns.
 In a surreal sequence, Jean encounters both Anethe and Maren underwater, before she manages to return to the surface and swim to safety.

 The film concludes in the 19th century with Maren's guilt leading her to confess to the murders several years after Wagner had already been hanged.
 However, the courts refuse to accept Maren's confession, choosing instead to continue to adhere to the jury's original decision.

-Cast

-In order of appearance: (Note: Per the film's opening and end credits, and replicated in other sources.)